-Building expectations is something we all have to do.
+We all have to build expectations.
 It’s hard to graduate from college when no one else in your family has done it and no one seems to expect you to do it either.
 How can you develop those positive thoughts and nurture the belief that you can do it?

 You won’t always rise to the level of the expectations you have for yourself, but you will never be able to rise above the imaginary ceiling you construct in your mind.
 How high do you want to set those expectations?
 How high would you like to go?